Why We Should Look to Them for Guidance

 The way that we deal with events that throw us off-kilter is commonly related to our conditioning, how we are shaped throughout life by family and society.
 We can’t disregard that conditioning that so profoundly shapes us; we can only transform it through knowledge, knowledge of the self, and the higher-order of things.
-Religion and psychology are places often sought to ease our troubles, and in many instances, they do provide a welcome relief from feelings of disquietude and other emotional states.
-But as these forms of support frequently exert influence through a kind of conditioning or a particular framework of thought, as well, alleviation of discomfort is often a temporary solution, one that keeps us going until the next incident disturbs us.
+Religion and psychology are places often sought to ease our troubles, and in many instances, they do provide a welcome relief from feelings of disquietude as well as more disturbing emotional states.
+These forms of support also tend to exert influence through a kind of conditioning or a particular framework of thought, so alleviation of discomfort may be a welcome but temporary solution.

-Beneath physical and emotional disturbances, there often lies another source of discomfort, which is important to be aware of but may be difficult to name.
-Angst is a vague but deeper feeling of dread or foreboding, which is usually related to philosophical or metaphysical uncertainties, such as questioning who and what we are, why we are here, and the purpose of it all.
+Beneath physical and emotional disturbances, there often lies another source of discomfort but is often difficult to name.
+Angst is a vague but deeper feeling of dread or foreboding usually related to philosophical or metaphysical uncertainties, such as questioning who and what we are, why we are here, and the purpose of it all.
 Although angst is experienced by many, it’s not easy to address because it’s a more generalized feeling of something being out of sync, but what is that something, and what is it out of sync with?
-Wherever we might turn for that understanding and solace will only be provisionally helpful unless that turning is to the broader vista of Eternal Truths.
+Hopefully, wherever we might turn for that understanding and solace will be a turning to the broader vista of Eternal Truths.

 We can come to Know Truths about the human condition, our true nature, the origin of our lessons, and how and why the same type of situations continue to show up in our lives.
 We can make sense of things.
 Making sense of things is essential because we can’t change our habitual response to difficulties without acknowledgment of another way to turn them around.
 As the reasons for our lessons become apparent, the resolution of them will be there as well because making sense of things is a Knowing that is transformative.